This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Used a small knife to cover the hole from the toothpick with a dab of the white chocolate.

-- If you want to make your truffles with coconut, you need to do it immediately after the brownies are dipped.
+- Cover in coconut: If you want to make your truffles with coconut, you need to do it immediately after the brownies are dipped.
 Just drop the brownie truffle into a bowl of shredded coconut and gently roll it around.
 Then place it on your mat to dry.

 Helpful tools for this Easter Candy: